Knee Pain Therapy Baltimore, MD

 - Pain that stems from straightening or bending the knee

 - Tenderness within the knee joint

-- Restriction range of motion in the knee
+- Restricted range of motion in the knee

 - Weakened muscles surrounding the knee